loksland/nuttall.com.au/_source/_posts/2013-01-01-allianz-oshc-app.md

 **OSHC enables international students to access all their member services from the convenience of their iPhone**

-Features core location and mapping services, core data with restful API integration, offline caching and access token authentication
+Features core location and mapping services, core data with restful API integration, offline caching and access token authentication.

 - Average app rating of 4/5 stars
 - Reached #1 in Medical category of the Australian App Store